mtw/mtw.github.io/Pelican/content/blog/2022-07-26-Theoretical-studies-on-RNA-recognition-by-Musashi1-RNA-binding-protein.rst

   :class: doi

-The RNA-binding protein Musashi1 (MSI1) is involved in the maintenance and self-renewal of neuronal progenitor and stem cells.
-Alongside its endogenous role, it has been shown to enhance the replication of Zika virus (ZIKV), suggesting a crucial role of MSI1:RNA complexes in ZIKV-induced neurotropism.
+Musashi-1 (MSI1), an RNA-binding protein, plays a pivotal role in maintaining and self-renewal of neural progenitor and stem cells.
+Intriguingly, it has been demonstrated to enhance Zika virus (ZIKV) replication, emphasizing the significance of MSI1:RNA complexes in ZIKV-induced neurotropism.

-This paper uses computational modeling to study association complexes of the RNA-binding protein Musashi 1 (MSI1) with different target RNAs.
-MSI1 has two RNA-binding domains that exhibit different affinities to bind single-stranded #RNA molecules.
-Here, we investigate MSI1:RNA complexes using different RNA pentamer motifs, employing molecular dynamics simulations with binding free energy calculations.
-Understanding these RNA-protein complexes is important to explain MSI1-mediated congenital neuropathology, such as microcephaly.
+In this study, we employ computational modeling to assess the association complexes formed between the RNA-binding protein MSI1 and various target RNAs.
+MSI1 has two RNA-binding domains, each displaying distinct affinities for binding single-stranded RNA molecules.
+Utilizing molecular dynamics simulations alongside binding free energy calculations, we delve into the intricacies of MSI1:RNA complexes.
+This investigation holds the key to unraveling MSI1's role in congenital neuropathology, notably microcephaly.

-Joint work with Thanyada Rungrotmongkol and Nitchakan Darai (Chulalongkorn University), as well as Peter Wolschann (Universität Wien)
+Collaborating with esteemed researchers Thanyada Rungrotmongkol and Nitchakan Darai from Chulalongkorn University, as well as Peter Wolschann from Universität Wien, this study advances our understanding of RNA-protein interactions with profound implications for both biology and disease.

 .. button-primary:: {static}/files/papers/Darai-2022.pdf